 While we believe that our controllers are built to last, and should absolutely work right out of the box, sometimes things go wrong, and we want to make it easy to get it fixed and back in your hands.

-We offer a 90 day warranty for any faults with your new controller.
-If you have come across an issue with your controller within 90 days, please contact us using the below form.
-For all warranty requests, we will cover all shipping and necessary repairs, by providing you with a return shipping label.
+We offer a 12 MONTH warranty for any faults with your new controller.
+If you have come across an issue with your controller within twelve months, please contact us using the below form.
+For all warranty requests within twelve months, we will cover all shipping and necessary repairs, by providing you with a return shipping label.
 You must print the return label, package your controller, attach the label and drop off at any Australia Post outlet.